 Regardless of whether you use scheme, ground water or a combination of both, it is everyone’s responsibility to be waterwise, as the reduction of rainfall effects the entire water cycle and water availability.

-View the Water Cycle- an interactive presentation provided by the Water Corporation
+View the Water Sources for Perth- an interactive presentation provided by the Water Corporation

 The links below provide more information about what you can do to save water in your home and improve the water quality of waterways in your area.

 These Living Smart Resources on the Department of Transport Active Transport website contain lots of useful advice on how to make your house and garden more waterwise.